Abstract Submission Guidelines

 Images, Tables and Graphs

 Images are not permitted, as they do not reproduce well.
 Brief and clear tables or graphs are accepted (maximum of 1 page on US Letter, 8.5 x 11 inch paper).
-If the Tables/Graphs submitted exceed 1 page, those exceeding the limit will be excluded from publication.

 To ensure that your abstract receives proper scientific consideration, be sure to submit to the appropriate topic category as indicated on the web submission page.